 - This disease is due to infection with the L1, L2 or L3 serovars of Chlamydia trachomatis.

 - Unlike genitourinary chlamydial infection which infects squamocolumnar epithelial cells, these serovars cause infection of mononuclear phagocytes in the lymphatic system.

-- The disease was largely confined to tropical regions of the world, but there are now outbreaks arising locally in Europe (particularly The Netherlands) and America, predominantly affecting men who have sex with men.
-This was largely rectal infection presenting with proctitis.
+- The disease was largely confined to tropical regions of the world but there are now outbreaks arising locally in Europe (particularly The Netherlands), America and the UK, predominantly affecting men who have sex with men (MSM).
+This is largely rectal infection presenting with proctitis.

-- Cases in the developed world are largely due to the L2 serovar.
+- Cases in the developed world are largely due to the L2b serovar.

-- These were largely confined to the metropolitan London area and Brighton, but smaller clusters have occurred in other areas, eg Edinburgh.
+- The epidemic in the UK has largely been confined to the metropolitan London area and Brighton but smaller clusters have occurred in other areas - eg, Edinburgh.